forkineye/ESPixelStick/html/README.md

 ESPixelStick Web Source
 =======================
-These are the "edit-friendly" sources for the web pages and are not used by the firmware.
-These files must be manually minified and copied into the appropiate header files if you change them.
+These are the web source files which must be placed in ```data/www``` and uploaded to SPIFFS with the [ESP8266 filesystem uploader](https://github.com/esp8266/arduino-esp8266fs-plugin).
+All source files (html, css, js) should be minified and gziped before uploading.
+A [gulp](http://gulpjs.com/) build script is provided in the root of the sketch directory to automate this task, or you can do it manually.